michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 (which may require a bit of [tweaking](http://www.robotroom.com/Atmel-AVR-TWI-I2C-Multi-Master-Problem.html), perhaps).

 Those mechanical sensors and actors and the binary code switch lend themselves to taking a passive role &ndash;
-the Arduino just needs to *confirm* that a switch is actuated, and it just wants *query* the state of the code switch at some point.
+it's the *Arduino* that wants to actively check a switch, activate a magnet, or query the position of the code switch at some point.
 So I've bought a handful of [I&sup2;C port expanders](http://www.nxp.com/pip/PCF8574P.html) that effectively work like remote-controllable open-drain I/O ports.
+They're pretty simple in what they do, but that also means that they are very easy to use.

 That leaves... the knock detector.